jainprashantk/matomo-mysql/README.md

-# matomo-mysql
+# Matomo-MySQL
-Matomo and MySQL into one Docker image
+Matomo (Piwik) is an analytic engine which we are going to use into our project (Cloud SFA).
+It requires MySQL to run Matomo.
+This repository prepares docker image to bundle Matomo and MySQL into one docker image.